Pharmacy

 HOW TO DECLARE:

 APPLICATION.
-Admission to the School of Pharmacy Pharm.D. program requires a strong science GPA.
-Students typically apply to the School of Pharmacy during their sophomore year for junior year admission.
-Assurance of admittance is offered to incoming first year students on the pre-pharmacy track if performance criteria are met.
+Admission to the School of Pharmacy Pharm.D. program is holistic and based on several factors, including a strong science GPA.
+Students may apply to the School of Pharmacy as they are completing the prerequisite courses.
+This is typically done during their sophomore year for junior year admissionGuarantee of admittance is offered to incoming first year students on the pre-professional pharmacy track if performance criteria are met.
+Students early in their academic careers may request a major change to the pre-professional program based on certain criteria available on the Pharmacy Advising Center website

 ---